 This unusual and historically significant book is complemented by a thoughtful and informative introduction by Peter C. Engelman, assistant editor of The Margaret Sanger Papers Project, who provides much insight by placing this work in the context of the age and Sanger's life.

 Margaret Sanger is the founder of planned parenthood- the leading abortion chain in America.
-Her goal was to eliminate all people of color.
 Margaret Higgins Sanger was an American birth control activist, sex educator, writer, and nurse

 Foreword, Peter C. Engelman